AnshumanFauzdar/Music-Reactive-WS2812B-Arduino/README.md

 For other cool effects for your WS2812B you can add WS2812FX library "https://github.com/kitesurfer1404/WS2812FX" [Same way as for Fast LED] - Cool and funky features are added for WS2812Bs

-Keep the Codes in one folder contaning other libraries --->rgb.h ---->rgb_operators.h ------>water_torture.h
+Keep the Codes in one folder contaning other libraries --->rgb.h ---->rgb_operators.h ------>water_torture.h //Not doing so will give you compiling errors//

 # Arduino Schematics and Connection